morey-tech/managed-argocd-lab-template/README.md

     This Application will watch the `apps/` directory in your repo which contains Application manifests for the `guestbook` and `portal` Helm charts.

-4. Update `<environment-name>` in `metadata.name` to match your environment name (i.e., cluster name).

-5. Update `<github-username>` in `spec.source.repoURL` to match your GitHub username.
+4. Update `<github-username>` in `spec.source.repoURL` to match your GitHub username.

-6. Click "SAVE".
+5. Click "SAVE".

-7. Then, in the top left, click "CREATE".
+6. Then, in the top left, click "CREATE".

-8. Click on the Application card titled `argocd/<environment-name>`.
+7. Click on the Application card titled `argocd/applications`.

     At this point, the Application will be out-of-sync.
 The diff will show the addition of the `argocd.argoproj.io/tracking-id` label to the existing `guestbook` Application, which indicates that the "App of Apps now manages it".